 In its current form, the constitutional fuel tax is a state-shared revenue source for counties only.
-Applying a distribution formula, the state allocates proceeds to counties to the extent necessary to comply with all obligations to or for the benefit of holders of bonds, revenue certificates, and tax anticipation certificates or certificates, and tax anticipation certificates or any refunds secured by any portion of the tax proceeds.
+Applying a distribution formula, the state allocates proceeds to counties to the extent necessary to comply with all obligations to or for the benefit of holders of bonds, revenue certificates, and tax anticipation certificates or any refunds secured by any portion of the tax proceeds.
+After complying any portion of the tax proceeds.
 After complying with the necessary debt service obligations, the state distributes a county's surplus funds to its governing body.

-Table 6.1 shows that revenue received from the constitutional fuel tax levy represented 0.75% of total revenue received by Indian River County in FY 2016/17.
-Figure 6.12 shows that, over the last six fiscal years, constitutional fuel tax revenue received by Indian River County increased by 13.59%.
+Table 6.1 shows that revenue received from the constitutional fuel tax levy represented $\frac{0.740.75}{0.75}$ % of total revenue received by Indian River County in FY $\frac{2015/162016}{17}$.
+Figure 6.12 shows that, over the last six fiscal years, constitutional fuel tax revenue received by Indian River County increased by 10.8613.59%.